Call of Duty: Black Ops — Cold War called for technical wizardry from Treyarch

 GamesBeat: Do you recommend that players use headphones if they really want to get the 3D audio effects?

 Rich: If you have a Dolby Atmos setup with 11 speakers at home, maybe that’s better than headphones?
 But headphones will work really well, on both consoles.
 That’s one aspect of audio, using the hardware.
 But we also added physics-based simulation, physics-based modeling of the world.
 For example, if you have a door in front of you and someone is shooting on the other side of it, in the real world you’d hear the sound coming from the door.
 The world is much more modeled, more precise.
 It’s a cool technology.
-It also takes the materials of the world in account.
+It also takes the materials of the world into account.
 The reverb is affected by that.
 It’s not just the shape and the distance of travel, but the material composition.

 Over the years, as graphics engineers at least, we’ve always looked at the visuals.
 But when you start paying attention to audio, it completes the picture.
 It’s very cool.